hanruihua/NeuPAN/README.md

 ## Citation

-If you find this code or paper is helpful, please kindly **Star** :star: this repository and cite our paper by the following **BibTeX** entry:
+If you find this code or paper is helpful, please kindly **star** :star: this repository and cite our paper by the following **BibTeX** entry:

 ```bibtex
 @ARTICLE{10938329,